splintered-reality/py_trees_ros/doc/tutorials.rst

 The Mock Robot
 --------------

-The tutorials here all run atop a very simple :term:`mock` robot with the following features:
+The tutorials here all run atop a very simple :term:`mock` robot that encapsulates the following list of mocked components:

 * Battery
 * LED Strip